Curating the City: Legacy Businesses

 Our Position

-How can we help legacy businesses impacted by factors such as neighborhood change, economic difficulties, aging building stock, and aging founders?
+How can we help legacy businesses impacted by factors such as neighborhood change, economic challenges, the rise of digitalization, aging building stock, and aging founders?

-Legacy businesses housed in architecturally or culturally significant buildings, or are located in eligible historic districts, may consider landmark designation.
-In these cases, the building owner may take advantage of financial incentives like preservation tax credits and grants available to owners of landmarked buildings.
+Owners of legacy businesses housed in architecturally or culturally significant buildings, or are located in eligible historic districts, may consider landmark designation to protect and manage change to the building over time.
+In these cases, the property owner may take advantage of financial incentives like preservation tax credits and grants available to owners of landmarked buildings.
 Legacy businesses that are primarily culturally significant may have a harder time making a case for landmark designation.

 While landmark designation may help with neighborhood stabilization and, in some cases, even help offset rent increases, it does not alleviate many of the day-to-day operational challenges facing a legacy business owner.
-To this point, landmark designation primarily benefits owners of buildings, and not necessarily the owner of the business or tenant.
+To this point, landmark designation primarily benefits property owners, and not necessarily legacy business owners, who may be tenants.

-Technical assistance and small business funding provided by municipalities or nonprofit organizations may offer needed resources, but some business owners may find these difficult to access, or not specifically designed with a legacy business in mind.
-In these cases, legacy business owners would benefit from the creation of specific city- and county-wide tools.
+Technical assistance and access to capital provided by municipalities or nonprofit organizations may offer needed business resources, but some business owners may find these difficult to access, or not specifically designed with a legacy business in mind.
+In these cases, legacy business owners would benefit from the creation of specific city- and county-wide tools and programs.

 In September 2019, the Los Angeles City Council adopted a motion by Councilmember Curren Price, Jr., instructing the Economic and Workforce Development Department to study legacy business programs created in other cities and to provide recommendations for implementing a similar program in Los Angeles.
 The City Council’s Economic Development and Jobs (EDJ) Committee began consideration of a new citywide legacy business program in March 2022, which the City Council adopted later that year.
 The Conservancy joined over 20 community-based organizations in support of the program.
 More information about the program’s approval can be found in City Council File No. 19-0781.